Baltic nations to ship Washington-endorsed arms to Ukraine

 In a joint statement published late Friday, the defense ministers of the three Baltic states said they “stand united in our commitment to Ukraine’s sovereignty and territorial integrity in face of continued Russian aggression.”

-“Today Ukraine is at the forefront of separating Europe from the military conflict with Russia.
-Let´s face it — the war in Ukraine is ongoing and it is important to support Ukraine in every way we can so that they can resist the aggressor,” Minister of Defense of Estonia Kalle Laanet said.
+“Today, Ukraine is at the forefront of separating Europe from the military conflict with Russia.
+Let´s face it, the war in Ukraine is ongoing and it is important to support Ukraine in every way we can so that they can resist the aggressor,” Estonian Defense Minister Kalle Laanet said.

-It wasn’t immediately clear when the weapons and equipment would be sent to Ukraine.

-In a separate development, Estonia is seeking Germany’s approval to send Soviet-made howitzers, which once belonged to East Germany, to Ukraine.
+Estonia also is seeking Germany’s approval to send Soviet-made howitzers, which once belonged to East Germany, to Ukraine.
 Estonia acquired the howitzers from non-NATO member Finland, which in turn had bought them from Germany’s military surplus supply in the 1990s.

 The German government said Friday that it was considering Estonia’s request to pass the howitzers on to Ukraine but gave no timeline for a decision.
 Berlin said it planned to coordinate the issue with Finland, which has received a similar approval request from Estonia.